Cultural Attractions in Danville, KY

 Of the many arts and cultural events and activities Danville offers, the annual Great American Brass Band Festival is one of the most beloved, bringing some 40,000 fans to town each year in June for music, food, fireworks, a hot air balloon race and other fun.
 In 2013, 13 bands and five solo artists played everything from ragtime to marching music.

-The 25th annual affair is slated for June 5-8, 2014.
 Also a favorite with families is the Boyle County Fair, which shows off livestock, pets and talented humans, and also offers drag racing, tractor pulls and other competitions.
 The Forkland Heritage Festival & Revue presents life as it was lived in old times, complete with traditional country music and working craftspersons.

 For quieter enjoyment of the local cultural scenes, take a tour of the Ephraim McDowell House Museum, a National Historic Landmark named for one of the area’s early physicians.
 Or go small, at the Great American Dollhouse Museum, where a world of miniatures intrigues tall and tiny visitors alike.
 On site: a playroom, classroom and gift shop.